 Step 4.
 (Optional) Get a suitable wallet

 You can get your own Polkadot wallet and transfer your coins into it for added security.
 You don’t have to do this, and most exchanges will let you hold coins within your account.
 The only real reason to consider this is if you’re planning on buying and holding a large amount of Polkadot for the long term.
 If you do decide to use a wallet, here are two of the top options around:

 - Freewallet: An online cryptocurrency wallet that you can access through your browser or with an app on your phone.
 Freewallet has wallets for over a hundred different cryptocurrencies.
 Join Freewallet today >

 - Nebeus: With Nebeus you can store your coins offline in a secure hardware wallet.
 That means they’re protected even if you connected to a computer that’s been infected with malware.
 Sign up for Nebeus now >

 How to trade Polkadot – a step-by-step guide

 Step 1.
 Find a broker

 First, you need to make sure you can trade Polkadot with your broker of choice.
-Most of the top brokers offer a range of cryptocurrencies along with assets you can trade, like stocks, forex, and commodities, but you might find Polkadot isn’t available yet.
+Most of the top brokers offer a range of cryptocurrencies along with assets you can trade, like stocks, forex, and commodities.
 Two of the leading crypto brokers around that are worth trying are eToro and Plus500.

 Step 2.
 Deposit money